DaanVervacke/diematic-modbus/README.md

   were unreliable.
 Base-layout solar fields remain available, not verified.
 - Reading an installer or diagnostic number successfully does not confirm its physical meaning, scale, or unit.
 Panel comparisons are still needed.
+- The complete iSystem `metingen` page on the test panel had no entries matching the unverified `outlet_temp` and `bottom_temp` fields.
+Their register meanings remain unconfirmed on this installation.
 - There is no fault-reset command or automatic discovery of fitted circuits and modules.
 Schedules are writable one day at a time, but there is no program-selection control.